samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 ### Compiling, Running, and Watching TypeScript

-In a development world where everything build related is now automated, an easy way to compile, run, and watch TypeScript files is needed.
+In a development world where everything build-related is now automated, an easy way to compile, run, and watch TypeScript files is needed.
 This can be done through `nodemon` and `ts-node`:

-- [`nodemon`](https://github.com/remy/nodemon): It's a tool that monitors for any changes in a Node.js application and automatically restart the server.
+- [`nodemon`](https://github.com/remy/nodemon): It's a tool that monitors for any changes in a Node.js application and automatically restarts the server.

 - [`ts-node`](https://github.com/TypeStrong/ts-node): It's a TypeScript execution and REPL for Node.js, with source map support.
 Works with `typescript@>=2.0`.